Sense and Learn: Self-Supervision for Omnipresent Sensors: Methodology

 \subsection{Feature Prediction from Masked Window}

 It is observed that networks which try to reconstruct every bit of the input waste capacity on modeling low-level details~\cite{oord2018representation}.
 Instead, in this auxiliary task we ask the network to approximate summary statistics of a masked temporal segment within a signal.
 To generate the data, we randomly sample the segment length $s_l \sim \mathcal{U}(n_{low}, n_{high})$ and starting point $s_p \sim \mathcal{U}(0, l - s_l)$.
 From the selected subsequence, we extract $8$ basic features: \texttt{mean}, \texttt{standard deviation}, \texttt{maximum}, \texttt{minimum}, \texttt{median}, \texttt{kurtosis}, \texttt{skewness}, \texttt{number of peaks}; and then mask the segment with zeros.
-The multi-head network is trained with Huber loss $\mathcal{L}_{HL}$ to predict statistics of a missing sequence as:
+The multi-head network is trained with Huber loss $\mathcal{L}_{HL}$ to predict the statistics of the missing subsequence for all modalities at the same time: